Missed diagnoses common in the doctor's office

 The study team found the type of missed diagnosis varied widely.
 Pneumonia, heart failure, kidney failure and cancer each accounted for between five and seven percent of conditions doctors initially diagnosed as something else.

 Most diagnostic errors could have caused moderate or severe harm to the patient, the researchers determined.
-Of the 190 patients with diagnostic errors, 36 could potentially have had serious permanent damage and 27 could have died.
+Of the 190 patients with diagnostic errors, 36 had serious permanent damage and 27 died.

 One of the difficulties in making an accurate diagnosis is that certain common symptoms, such as stomach ache or shortness of breath, could be signs of a range of illnesses, both serious and not, researchers said.